Nandhanaks2004/OWASP-Top-10-Web-Vulnerabilities-Lab/README.md

 ## License

 This project is intended for educational use.
-Add an appropriate open-source license if you plan to distribute it publicly.
+Add an appropriate open-source license (such as MIT) if distributing publicly.